rohan-dalvi1402/AuthGuard-login-anomaly-detector/README.md

 # AuthGuard – Login Attack Detection Service

-AuthGuard is a lightweight backend service designed to detect and respond to suspicious login activity such as brute-force attacks and credential stuffing.
+AuthGuard is a lightweight backend service built with Flask, designed to detect and respond to suspicious login activity such as brute-force attacks and credential stuffing.
 It uses time-windowed tracking and IP-based analysis to identify abnormal behavior in authentication flows.

 This project is intended as a practical demonstration of detection engineering concepts and secure application design.